For This Joyous Occasion Wedding Officiating Services

 The Island Hook Bracelet is a great addition to your ceremony and is usually done after the ring exchange.
 Once put on they can be hard to take off, many couples wear them all the time just like they do their wedding ring.

-Exchanging hook bracelets can also a great way to celebrate a vow renewal rather than exchanging rings again.
+Exchanging hook bracelets can also a great way to celebrate

 The Island Hook Bracelet has been around for a long time and has its roots in The Caribbean.The best way to explain the origins of this custom is by sharing the folk lore below with you from http://www.stjohnlinks.com/WeddingGifts/hook-bracelet.htm This is also a fantastic site to buy your bracelets from!